Build trust with your remote team and show them how to trust you, too.

 Circle of Trust

-So, take that leap of faith and build trust with your employees, create those test projects, and really invest in who, how, what, why, and where you communicate.
+So, take that leap of faith and build trust while hiring your remote team, create those test projects, and really invest in who, how, what, why, and where you communicate.
 It’s worth every second.